Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 009414782526 BUY NOW

-principal oboe with the Pittsburgh Symphony since 1991.
-All the players on this
+has been principal oboe with the Pittsburgh Symphony since 1991.
+All the

 and fine sense of phrasing brings the whole project together.”

-has been prinicipal oboe of the Pittsburgh Symphony
+prinicipal oboe of the Pittsburgh Symphony Orchestra since

-Orchestra since 1991.
-This fact leads one to expect much of her, and
+1991.
+This fact leads one to expect much of her, and that

 today”...Fanfare (Raymond Tuttle) July/August 2016